Facebook Pixel vs Google Analytics conversion tracking discrepancies can be confusing.

 People Based Tracking vs Cookie-based tracking (Facebook Pixel vs Google Analytics)

 Understanding the difference between people based tracking (while we still have that capability) vs cookie-based tracking is essential.

-The Facebook Pixel can track people across devices and browsers as long as they are logged into Facebook or, with Advanced Matching it can identify users if they are logged in or not.
+The Facebook Pixel can track people across devices and browsers, as long they are logged into Facebook or, with Advanced Matching it can identify users if they logged in or not.

-As a result, Facebook can tell you with deterministic data if a user clicks on a mobile ad but converts later on a desktop.
+As a result, Facebook can still tell you, with deterministic data, if a user clicks on a mobile ad but converts later on a desktop.

 Google Analytics Conversions, however, are cookie-based and it sees the mobile and desktop visitor as two separate users.

 Not understanding the difference between the Facebook pixel vs Google Analytics can easily translate to a Facebook conversion discrepancy or make it seem as if Facebook Ads are underperforming.

-Understand Creative & Audience Effectiveness – By looking at facebook pixel and google analytics conversions you can get granular audience and creative insights across different phases of ad exposure and ad engagement.
+Understand Creative & Audience Effectiveness – By analyzing Google Analytics conversions outside of the Facebook Ads manager you can get granular audience and creative insights across different phases of ad exposure and ad engagement.

 This will allow you to optimize and improve results over time and produce better creative and targeting.

-Identify First & Last Touch Attribution – Knowing the difference between google analytics and facebook pixel conversion attribution allows you to improve or expand the first and last touch advertising channels.
+Identify First & Last Touch Attribution – Knowing the difference between Google Analytics and Facebook Pixel conversion attribution allows you to improve first and last touch advertising channels.

 For example, if users are seeing a Facebook Ad before converting through search you can optimize your Facebook Campaign to support search.

-As a result, you can maximize last touch channels and drive conversions without scaling back on higher funnel Facebook ads.
+As a result, you can maximize last touch channels and drive conversions without scaling back budgets on higher funnel campaigns.

 How do you measure conversion across the Facebook Pixel vs Google Analytics?
-What do you do to attribute ad effectiveness across the user journey touchpoints?
+Let us know in the comments below.